Cbd and Tacrolimus: Can You Take Them Together?

 Why is this important?

-In transplant medicine, anything that shifts calcineurin inhibitor levels is treated as a critical safety issue.
-The consequences land on either side of a narrow therapeutic band.
+In transplant medicine, anything that shifts calcineurin inhibitor levels is treated as a serious safety issue, because the consequences land on either side of a narrow band.

 Tacrolimus toxicity

-A doubling of tacrolimus exposure can cause acute kidney injury, disabling tremor, hypertension, hyperglycemia, neurotoxicity, and infections from over-immunosuppression within days.
+A large rise in exposure can cause acute kidney injury, disabling tremor, high blood pressure, high blood sugar, and nerve symptoms, sometimes within days.

-If CBD is stopped abruptly after the tacrolimus dose has been reduced around it, troughs can crash and precipitate acute organ rejection.
+If CBD is stopped abruptly after the tacrolimus dose has been reduced around it, levels can drop and risk acute organ rejection.

 Not just high doses